TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Choices And Other Privacy Information Access and corrections

 You may use your account to access, correct, or change any personal information you have provided to us or associated with your account.
 You may also email our Privacy Team at privacy@peoplesmart.com.
-We will do our best to promptly respond to your request within a reasonable timeframe.
+We will do our best to promptly respond to your request within a reasonable time frame.

 Deleting Your Account